GabeDiniz/NumberGuessingGame/README.md

 # NumberGuessingGame

-A game where you choose the range of numbers you want to guess from and how many guesses you have.
+An interactive game where you choose the range of numbers you want to guess from and how many guesses you have.

-This was made with Python.
+This was made from scratch with Python.